dfinity/portal/docs/developer-docs/frontend/index.md

 - Using [React and TypeScript](./add-stylesheet.md) to import CSS properties from an external file.

+- Deploying an [existing React application](./existing-frontend.md) as a frontend canister.

 ## How the default templates are used

 As you might have noticed in the tutorials, guides, or sample code projects, by default each project created with `dfx` includes a template `index.js` and `webpack.config.js` file.